From Harboring Slaves Fleeing To Canada To Ghost Hunting With Meat Loaf: Isle Of Pines Interesting History

 The earliest history regarding the Isle of Pines was found in an article published on April 23, 1919 in the Watertown Daily Times–

 But little of authentic history for more than eighty years back is known.
 It was about that time that the United States government established the first light house station on one of the group (of islands off Fishers Landing) that soon afterward was managed by Bill Johnston, the leader of the band of rough and ready frontiersmen that burned the steamer Robert Peel in 1838.

 Johnston had been in charge of the lighthouse but a short time when a family of runaway slaves, from some of the southern states, arrived at the place now known as Fishers Landing, and begged of him to ferry them to Canada, but owning to his former misconduct Johnston would not take the chances of crossing the boundary line, and landed them on (racist term) Island, as it was known for many years afterward, and is now the site of Mr. Wittmann’s elegant summer home.

-That island was later renamed to Isle of Pines.
-When Eugene Robinson first came to the river and islands in 1875, he purchased the island and re-christened it “Isle of Pines,” and let the contract to Flynn & Doocey of Clayton, for erection of the fourth summer home on the river, that in those days was regarded by local residents as a palace, and that was purchased a few years ago by Mr. Wittmann and remodeled into one of the most elegant summer homes in this section.
+That island was later renamed the Isle of Pines.
+When Eugene Robinson first came to the river and islands in 1875, he purchased the island and re-christened it “Isle of Pines,” and let the contract to Flynn & Doocey of Clayton, for the erection of the fourth summer home on the river, that in those days was regarded by residents as a palace, and that was purchased a few years ago by Mr. Wittmann and remodeled into one of the most elegant summer homes in this section.

-A millionaire from New York, Joseph J. Wittman later purchased the Newton Hotel property at Fishers Landing.
+A millionaire from New York, Joseph J. Wittman, later purchased the Newton Hotel property at Fishers Landing.
 The property was owned by William Comstock of Evans Mills and was located on the mainland opposite Wittman’s palatial summer home on the Isle of Pines.

 According to the Daily Times–